-Source: Delaware Department of Health and Social Services, Division on Public Health, Delaware Health Statistics Center, 2010-2017.
-Race and ethnicity, income, and education are related in complex ways and can interact to produce differences in health.
+Race/ethnicity, income, and education are related in complex ways and can interact to produce differences in health.
 Importantly, however, each is thought to contribute independently to health and health inequities.
 One should not be considered a proxy for another.
-Figures 19-21, reproduced courtesy of the RWJF Commission to Build a Healthier America, illustrate the patterns of health inequities in Delaware according to such social characteristics.
+Figures 12-14, reproduced courtesy of the Robert Wood Johnson Foundation Commission to Build a Healthier America, illustrate the patterns of health inequities in Delaware according to such social characteristics.

-The average percentage of adults in less than very good health in Delaware is better than the national average, but is still far from the national benchmark (Figure 19).
-Furthermore, the Commission concludes: "at every educational level and in every racial or ethnic group, adults in Delaware are not as healthy as they could be."
-Similar trends can be seen with infant mortality (Figure 20) and children's health status (Figure 21).
+As seen in Figure 12, the average percentage of adults in less than very good health in Delaware is better than the national average, but is still far from the national benchmark.
+Furthermore, the Commission concludes "at every educational level and in every racial or ethnic group, adults in Delaware are not as healthy as they could be."
+Similar trends can be seen with infant mortality (Figure 13) and children's health status (Figure 14).
 With respect to the latter, the Commission concludes that there is "unrealized health potential among Delaware children in every income, education, and racial or ethnic group."

-Figure 19: Percent of adults in less than very good health according to educational attainment and race/ethnicity, Delaware, 2005-2007.
+Figure 12.
+Percent of adults in less than very good health according to educational attainment and race/ethnicity in Delaware